leedsdevops/hugo/content/post/2019-03-19-Tuesday-19th-March-2019-at-the-odi-node-in-leeds.md

 categories = ["meetups"]
 tags = ["leeds", "devops","sre","operability"]
-title = "Meetup - Tuesday 19th March 2019 at The ODI Node in Leeds" description = "We're back at the ODI Node in Leeds on Tuesday 19th March 2019 for our Devops meetup with Hannah Foxwell from Pivitol talking about DevOps vs SRE and Alexandra Carter of Trans Union putting the Ops back into Devops."
+title = "Meetup - Tuesday 19th March 2019 at The ODI Node in Leeds" description = "We're back at the ODI Node in Leeds on Tuesday 19th March 2019 for our Devops meetup with Hannah Foxwell from Pivitol talking about DevOps vs SRE and Alexandra Moore of Trans Union putting the Ops back into Devops."
 +++
 We’re back at the ODI Node in Leeds on Tuesday 19th March 2019 for our Devops meetup, here's what we have in store for you: